 5437- Carpentry – Installation of Cabinets or Interior Trim.

-This classification code is commonly mis-classified when it comes to general contractors.
+Carpentry is one of the commonly mis-classified class codes when it comes to general contractors.
 General contractors cannot separate out this classification from other work being done.
 Even if the other work was done weeks prior, the contractor still cannot use this classification.
 It will default to the classification that has the highest rate for the work done at the job site.
 This classification is designed to be used by an artisan (specialty) contractor, someone who’s scope of work is only doing the installation of cabinets or trim inside of the structure and is not doing any other type of work on the building.
 It is a very specific classification and the rate for this type of work is typically much less than all the other construction classifications, this means that if you are using this classification and it is incorrect you will have a very large audit balance that will be due at the end of the term.

 8810 – Clerical Office Employees NOC

-Clerical employees are typically one of the least expensive classifications; this is for a good reason as the chances of someone sitting behind a computer being injured is very small.
+Clerical employees are typically one of the least expensive class codes; this is for a good reason as the chances of someone sitting behind a computer being injured is very small.
 Since it is the least expensive classification, it is common that business owners will try to classify as many of their employees as they possibly can in an attempt to reduce cost.
 The biggest requirement for this classification is that there has to be physical separation of the clerical employee from the other work being done at the location, this can be a wall or even a reception desk.
 The other caveat of this classification is that you typically cannot use this in conjunction with any other classifications, they refer to this as a standard exception class code meaning the employee cannot be doing any other class of work.
 You cannot have an employee who is classified as 5437 (trim carpenter) and then coming back into the office and assigning payroll to 8810 for them taking calls and working at their desk.
 Some states may have certain instances where they allow this code to be split.
 Missouri is one such state who will allow an owner to assign 10% of their payroll to the 8810 class and the remaining to the governing code.
 It is important to check the regulations to make sure.

 Standard Exception Class Codes

 As referred to with the clerical classification (8810) they cannot be used in conjunction with any other classification.
-There are three of these classifications that are commonly misused in this manner, 8742 (outside sales), 8810 (clerical), 7380 (delivery).
+There are three of these class codes that are commonly misused in this manner, 8742 (outside sales), 8810 (clerical), 7380 (delivery).
 Make sure that if you are using these classifications that the employee is not participating in any other aspect of work being done in the company that should be classified elsewhere.

 The biggest take away from this is that you should verify all the classifications the agent is using on your policy.
 It is important to talk through the class codes with the agent and make sure they are being properly assigned.
 You can always look up class codes online as a consumer through several different sites and most agents will be more than happy to explain why they used a particular classification.
 Classifications can sometimes be very tricky any it can even vary by how a particular insurance carrier views the work being done.
 A little research and questioning to make sure things are set up properly could end up saving you a lot of hassle and money upon the audit of the policy.